hasnin24/School-Projects/README.md

 ## Installation for MacOs

-This link will guid you how to instsall Anaconda on MacOS
+This link will guid you how to install Anaconda on MacOS

 https://docs.anaconda.com/anaconda/install/mac-os/